 By Corina G., Public domain, via Wikimedia Commons

-A small area of infected skin tends to spread outwards.
-It typically develops into a rounded, red, inflamed patch of skin.
+The most common symptom of ringworm is the emergence of a small area of infected skin that tends to spread outwards.
+In most cases, ringworm develops into a rounded, red, inflamed patch of skin.
 The outer edge is more inflamed and scaly than the paler centre.
 So, it often looks like a ring that becomes gradually larger - hence the name ringworm.
 Sometimes only one patch of infection occurs.
-Sometimes several patches occur over the body, particularly if you catch the infection from handling an infected animal.
+Sometimes several patches of ringworm occur over different parts of the body, particularly if you catch the infection from handling an infected animal.

 The rash may be irritating, itchy and inflamed.
-If it's not itchy and annoying, it's very unlikely it's fungal.
+If it's not itchy and annoying, it's very unlikely the ringworm is fungal.

-Sometimes fungal skin infections look similar to other skin rashes, such as psoriasis.
+Sometimes fungal skin infections and symptoms of ringworm look similar to other skin rashes, such as psoriasis.
 If you have a ring of slightly bumpy skin, but it isn't itchy at all, it could be something called granuloma annulare: a harmless skin condition that requires no treatment.

-You can buy an antifungal cream from pharmacies, or get one on prescription.
+You can buy an antifungal cream from pharmacies over the counter (OTC), or get one on prescription.
 There are various types and brands - for example, terbinafine, clotrimazole, econazole, ketoconazole and miconazole.
-These are good at clearing fungal skin infections.
+These are good at clearing fungal skin infections such as ringworm.
 There is no evidence that any one cream is better than any other one.

-Apply the cream for as long as advised.
+Apply the cream to the affected areas for as long as advised.
 This varies between the different creams, so read the instructions carefully.
 Briefly: